top of page

 Wrapping It Up and Time to Head Home

-We both laughed, but before he dashed off, SpongeBob turned and gave me a big, spongy hug.
-"Thanks, Bruce!
+We both burst out laughing.
+Before dashing off, SpongeBob turned and gave me a big, spongy hug.
+“Thanks, Bruce!
 I can’t wait to share Mindset Rule 5 with my friends.
-Plus, as you gave me a copy of your book 53 Mindset Rules of a Mental Health Warrior.”, the entire library will help them every day!
+And now that I’ve got your book, 53 Mindset Rules of a Mental Health Warrior, the entire library of rules will help them every day!”

-As I watched him disappear down the street, I couldn’t help but smile.
-It’s always nice to have these little warrior-to-warrior chats, especially when they remind us that the warrior’s journey to triumphing over our mental health challenges isn’t about perfection—it’s about progress!
+As I watched him bounce away down the street, I couldn’t help but smile.
+It’s always nice to have these little warrior-to-warrior chats, especially when they remind us of an important truth: the journey to triumph over mental health challenges isn’t about perfection—it’s about progress!

 Bruce Schutter